Bale Mountains

 The Bale Mountains (also known as the Urgoma Mountains) are mountain ranges in the Oromia Region of southeast Ethiopia, south of the Awash River, part of the Ethiopian Highlands.
-They include Tullu Demtu, the second-highest mountain in Ethiopia (4377 meters), and Mount Batu (4307 meters).
+They include Tullu Demtu, the fourth-highest mountain in Ethiopia (4377 meters), and Mount Batu (4307 meters).
 The Weyib River, a tributary of the Jubba River, rises in these mountains east of Goba.
 The Bale Mountains National Park covers 2,200 square kilometers of these mountains.
-The main attractions of the park are the wild alpine scenery, and the relative ease with which visitors can see unique birds and mammals.
+The park's main attractions are the wild alpine scenery and the relative ease with which visitors can see unique birds and mammals.

 Fauna

 The Bale Mountains are home to many of Ethiopia's endemic animals, notably the Ethiopian wolf (Canis simensis), found on the Sanetti Plateau.
-The park also contains the Harenna Forest, situated to the south of the mountains, which is a largely unexplored area thought to contain many undiscovered species of reptile as well as lions, leopards and various types of antelope.
+The park also contains the Harenna Forest, situated to the south of the mountains, which is a largely unexplored area thought to contain many undiscovered species of reptile as well as lions, leopards, hyenas and various types of antelope.
 Besides wildlife, the National Park offers trekking opportunities from the park headquarters at Dinsho.
 (Dodola is also a useful base for exploring these mountains.)

 The largest group of Ethiopian wolves is found here.
 Other characteristic large mammals are mountain nyalas, Menelik's bushbucks, warthogs, and bohor reedbucks.